 If you're hiring a car or motorcycle, we advise you not to hand over your passport as a form of security.
 If you're allowing your passport to be photocopied, keep it in your sight at all times.
 Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).

 If you're arriving by air, use licensed taxis from official taxi stands.
 Unlicensed vehicles (black and white number plates) are not properly insured to carry passengers.

 Take proper care when swimming – Follow the instructions of beach life guards and the signage on beaches.
-A number of Irish citizens have been drowned in Thailand.
+There are many fatalities in the waters of Thailand, including Irish citizens.
 There have been reports of poisonous jellyfish in the waters off Koh Pha-ngan, Phuket, Krabi, Koh Lanta and Koh Phi Phi.
-Please bear in mind that Jellyfish can swim close to the shore and be most careful during rainy season.
+Please bear in mind that jellyfish can swim close to the shore and be most careful during rainy season.
 If stung, you should not rinse the wound with fresh water instead seek immediate medical attention.